My body was shutting down.

 Are You Ready to Become a Mountain Athlete?

 If you’re ready to join and transform your body into a backcountry athlete, we built a 4-month system just for you.

 Your body will need to be prepared for altitude, rough terrain, and multi-day endurance.
 The mountain requires leg strength for steep descents and increased power for big climbs.
 It demands a strong chassis to handle heavy pack-outs, but most of all, your mind will need to develop greater mental toughness and self-confidence.

-It’s a complete 8-month training system & community to give you the mental and physical toughness you’ll need for the demands of the backcountry.
+It’s a complete 4-month training system & community to give you the mental and physical toughness you’ll need for the demands of the backcountry.

-With both of these together, you can start training today and be completely ready for whatever the mountains throw at you during hunting season.
+With this program, you can start training today and be completely ready for whatever the mountains throw at you during hunting season.
 Start the bundle now, so you are in the best shape of your life this upcoming hunting season!